picfight/pfcd/docs/code_contribution_guidelines.md

 // The formula to calculate N is:
 //         N = (-1^sign) * mantissa * 256^(exponent-3)
 //
-// This compact form is only used in bitcoin to encode unsigned 256-bit numbers
+// This compact form is only used in picfightcoin to encode unsigned 256-bit numbers
 // which represent difficulty targets, thus there really is not a need for a
 // sign bit, but it is implemented here to stay consistent with bitcoind. func CompactToBig(compact uint32) *big.Int {